What Makes a Great School Counselor

 If you’ve been teaching and want to switch gears, or if working with elementary, middle school, or high school students feels right and you know you have a lot to offer, a career in school counseling may be a perfect fit for you.
 You can even keep your current job while you get a Masters of Education in School Counseling at one of the country’s best colleges for counseling.

-With a bachelors degree (in any field) from an accredited university, and taking only two classes per semester, most online degree programs can be completed in eight semesters and will qualify you for Licensed Professional Counseling Certification.
+With a bachelor’s degree (in any field) from an accredited university, and taking only two classes per semester, most online degree programs can be completed in eight semesters and will qualify you for Licensed Professional Counseling Certification.
+Go to this website to find out the exact requirements and curriculum involved.
 There’s usually even financial aid available.

 Being a school counselor means becoming personally involved with young students of all ages and helping them along the way to becoming productive and successful adults.
 School counselors work as a team with administrators and families to meet challenges students might be facing at school or at home, and serve as mentors on the journey to high school graduation and beyond.